pervezalam777/notes/engineering-operation-model/README.md

 ## Transition
 Transitions between states are represented as the arrow directed to the following state.
 Every transition can have a label with a trigger and a guard.
 A trigger and a guard are optional but add more value to make a robust system.
-> Trigger: initiate the transition and can be defined as action, e.g. a 'cron' expression, mail to concerned person, etc
+> `Trigger`: initiate the transition and can be defined as action, e.g. a 'cron' expression, CD pipeline, etc

-> Guard: is a condition with boolean operators to combine predicates and wrapped with square brackets e.g. [compiled and green unit tests and 90% coverage and no linting error and no new technical debt etc]
+> `Guard`: is a condition with boolean operators to combine predicates and wrapped with square brackets e.g. [compiled and green unit tests and 90% coverage and no linting error and no new technical debt etc]

 ## Example of states
 It's important to mention that the state doesn't always have one-to-one match to an environment in its usual understanding.